How many kids to you have?

 Where do you live?

-Back in 1999 I married my childhood sweetheart.
+In 1999, I married my childhood sweetheart.
 Matthew is the man’s name and we’ve been together since the age of 16.
 Eleven house moves, four children later, and here we are.
-My husband was studying science when we married, then he went on to do medicine, then surgery, so it’s been a long haul and we’ve been together every step of the way which is special…and sappy, I know…
+My husband was studying science when we married, then he went on to do medicine, then surgery, so it’s been a long haul and we’ve been together every step of the way which is special.

 Do you yell at your kids?

 I seem to get this question a lot, and it makes me wonder if I portray myself as some sort of fictitious perfect mother.
 I certainly hope not.
 And believe me, I AM not.
 Yes, I yell at my kids.
 I get frustrated.
 I am impatient sometimes.
 But I’ve learned to stop more — to really stop, to listen, to see — and I have learned a lot of patience during this parenting gig and I find myself raising my voice less these days and breathing more.
 This post says a lot of what I would say here: My Kids Bring Out the Worst in Me.

 Do you have tough days when you struggle being a mum?